cucumber/common/datatable/README.md

 * **subTable(fromRow, fromColumn, toRow, toColumn)** returns a containing the columns between `fromRow` and `fromColumn` (inclusive) to `toRow` and `toColumn` (exclusive).

-Additionally it should provide methods to conveniently convert the table into other data structures.
+Additionally it should provide methods to conveniently convert the table into other data structures using the the transformers from the previous section.

+* **asList|Lists(type)** converts a table to list or list of a given type.
+* **asMap|Maps(keyType, valueType)** converts a table to map of key to value types.
+* **convert(type)** converts a table to an object of an arbitrary type.

 ## For contributors